IvoryByte/Final-Project/index.md

     ##   <chr>                      <dbl>            <dbl> <dbl>            <dbl>
     ## 1 Hidden Figures (…           93.0              262  2017             93.0
     ## 2 The Dark Knight …           94.0              327  2008             94.0

+These tibbles document rare cases where the audience score matched the critic score and cases where the audience score was higher than the critic score.
+Between these two parameter sets, there are only five films, and all of the films with higher audience scores are from 1998.
+The rarity of such cases further shows how critics scores increase over time.

     ## # A tibble: 3 x 5
     ##   Title             `Critic Score` `Critic Reviews`  Year `Audience Score`